Asian Americans in arts and entertainment: Television actors / actresses

+1950s

-Anna May Wong was the first actor of Asian descent to be the leading star of an American television series when she starred on the television series The Gallery of Madame Liu-Tsong.
+Anna May Wong was the first actress as well as acting professional of Asian descent to be the leading star of a US television series with The Gallery of Madame Liu-Tsong, where she played a detective and Chinese art dealer.
+For her work in the motion picture industry, please see Film: 1920s-Anna May Wong.

+1960s-1970s

+Academy Award winner Miyoshi Umeki was the housekeeper/nanny who offered sage advice in The Courtship of Eddie's Father (1969–1972), a television series that starred Bill Bixby as the father/widower.

-George Takei and Pat Morita became famous for supporting roles in Star Trek and Happy Days.
+George Takei and Pat Morita became famous for supporting roles in Star Trek and Happy Days, respectively.
 In 1976, Morita starred on the first American sitcom centered on a person of Asian descent, Mr. T and Tina and went on to become widely known as the mentor Mr. Miyagi in The Karate Kid movies of the 1980s.
 Other Asian Americans from this period include Bruce Lee on The Green Hornet and Jack Soo of Barney Miller.
 Also noteworthy were Philip Ahn and Keye Luke, who portrayed Master Kan and Master Po on the television series Kung Fu; Keye Luke was the voice of Charlie Chan on the 1972 animated series The Amazing Chan and the Chan Clan, which featured a mystery-solving Chinese American family.